rlee0525/TechnicalConceptsForInterviews/Architecture.md

 - Does it need to be done right this second?
 - If not, just queue it up in a background process and tell your user you'll get it done
 - Many things can be done asynchronously

+### Load Balancer (Distribute the load to different servers)
+- Reduces load
+- What if this goes down?
+  - More load balancers / fallover
+- Round Robin DNS
+- Put one into the database layer as well so cache can talk to load balancer rather than directly to the database.

+**Any big website, when you get IP address, it's not actually application server.
+It's load balancer that will send you to the server**

+## How much do your most common operations cost?

+### Facebook Design
+- Giant NoSQL graph DB of users.
+- Each user has list of friends array. (exists in caching layer)
+- Triggers read for every single one of your friends every time the user wants newsfeed (which is dynamic so cannot just store).
+(Writes are really cheap, reads are not)
+- 5000 friends limit because this is unscalable beyond that point because read is performed every single time.

+### Twitter Design
+- Each user has a list of feed that contains array of tweet ids. (exists in caching layer)
+- Every time you write in Twitter, it writes to every one of your followers and put the id to end of their feed array.
+(Writes are really expensive, Read are really cheap because feeds are already there)

+**There are always tradeoffs**

+**How would you design Twitter?**
+- NoSQL
+- read-heavy, expensive writes but tradeoffs (why not Facebook way)
+- store in caching layers
+- load balancers in front
+- distributed database over data centers
+- IaaS

+### WhatsApp Design
+- store more relationally (Can use RDBMS up to a million users maybe)
+- Use TCP
+- Client server application (out of sync problems)
+- Do we want clients to talk directly to each other without going through servers?